act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 For each pair of links in each target set, one of the following is true:

-- either the links resolve to the [same resource][] or to [equivalent resources](#equivalent-resource); or
+- both links resolve to the [same resource][]; or
-- links resolve to different resources but there is no visual information within the content of the page to predict this behavior.
+- both links resolve to [equivalent resources][]; or
+- there is no visual information within the content of the page to let users know that both links resolve to [non-equivalent resources][equivalent resources].

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.